stormchaserroleplaying/SCRPGLite/Combat/index.md

 Roll 1d20 + your Dexterity bonus - your armour penalty.
 This determines what order combatants go in.

 ## Defence
-Your defence score is equal to 10 + your Dexterity bonus + any bonus from a shield.
+Your defence score is equal to 10 + your attribute bonus + any bonus (e.g. from a shield).
 This determines how hard you are to hit.

 ## Attack
 Roll 1d20 + your bonus.
 If it’s equal to or greater than the monster’s dodge, the attack hits.
 Casting any spell counts as an attack.